Ecilos/ecilos-unity-assets-avatars-elementals/CONTRIBUTING.md

 ### Compression

 Use an image compression tool to optimize all images before committing them to the repository.
 Continuously strive to improve the image compression process and make it more efficient.
 For example, you can start with a medium compression level and adjust as needed.

 Here are few examples:

      jpegoptim --all-progressive -m60 *.jpg
-     pngquant --force --quality=40-100 --skip-if-larger --verbose file.png --output file.png
+     pngquant --force --quality=40-100 --skip-if-larger in.png --output out.png

 ## Optimal format